Mayurji/mayurji.github.io/_posts/2020-12-05-iterators_generators.md

+---
+layout: post
-# Iterators and Generators in Python
+title:  Iterators and Generators in Python

-*Saving memory is an essential aspect of performant programming!*
+description: Saving memory is an essential aspect of performant programming
+category: Blog
+date:   2020-11-06 13:43:52 +0530
+---

-In this post, We'll discuss the python's ***iterators and generators*** objects and decode why generators are memory efficient and iterators for optimizing CPU .
+In this post, We'll discuss the python's ***Iterators and Generators*** objects and decode why generators are memory efficient and why iterators are used over generators irrespective of memory usage.

 <center>
 <img src="{{site.url}}/assets/images/dicts_sets/front-ds.png" class="post-body" style="zoom: 5%; background-color:#DCDCDC;" width="1000" height="600"/><br>